pola-rs/polars/docs/development/contributing/index.md

 If this all runs correctly, you're ready to start contributing to the Polars codebase!

-(Note: there are a very small number of specialized dependencies that are not installed by default.
-If you still encounter an error message about a missing dependency after having run `make requirements`, try running `make requirements-all` to install _all_ known dependencies).

 #### Updating the development environment

-Dependencies are updated regulary - at least once per month.
+Dependencies are updated regularly - at least once per month.
 If you do not keep your environment up-to-date, you may notice tests or CI checks failing, or you may not be able to build Polars at all.

-To keep your fork in sync with the Polars repository, run:
+To update your environment, first make sure your fork is in sync with the Polars repository:

 ```bash
 git checkout main